Vicky210202/Mentorness-ML-Project-1/README.md

 ## 🌐 Website

-You can access the deployed application [here](https://salary-prediction-api-4n6g.onrender.com).
+You can access the deployed application [here](https://salary-prediction-api-4n6g.onrender.com).(please wait 2 to 3 minutes)

 ## 📂 Repository Structure